Experienced Professionals With A Proven Track Record.

 Our professional staff includes long time Maryland residents whom have built successful business's in Maryland over the past twenty years.
 Our Head of Cultivation brings with him more than six years of experience growing more than fifty strains of high quality Medical Cannabis

-Green Leaf Medical, LLC has been awarded a stage 1 approval and the build out of our facility is underway.
+Green Leaf Medical, LLC has been awarded a stage 2 license to cultivate medical cannabis in Maryland and the build out of our facility is now complete.
 We will produce flower, trim and whole plants that will be available for wholesale to dispensaries and processors throughout Maryland.

 Philip Goldberg is a Montgomery County native and has built several successful businesses in Maryland.
 He has expertise in business development, operations, sales, marketing, and website development.
 Philip graduated from the University of Arizona in 1998 with degrees in Psychology, Sociology and History.